 This way, you can apply the diluted apple cider vinegar as a cleanser on the face, neck, and shoulders.
 Always dilute the apple cider vinegar to avoid skin burns.

-You can also add a cup of apple cider vinegar to your bathwater and take a relaxing bath while the apple cider vinegar neutralizes the pH of your skin.
+You can also add a cup of apple cider vinegar to your bathwater and take a relaxing bath while the apple cider vinegar neutralizes your skin’s pH.

 In this way, the antimicrobial effect of apple cider vinegar can contribute to radiant skin.

-While drinking apple cider vinegar can generally bring health benefits, it is particularly popular with followers of the ketogenic diet.
+While drinking apple cider vinegar can generally bring health benefits, it is particularly popular with ketogenic diet followers.

-On the one hand, this may be because apple cider vinegar contains not only acetic acid but also pectins.
+On the one hand, this may be because apple cider vinegar contains acetic acid and pectins.

 Pectin is a soluble dietary fiber that has a similar protective effect on carbohydrate consumption as apple cider vinegar itself.